Noah-Huppert/NoahHuppert.com/deploy/drone/README.md

 # Setup
 Make a copy of the `values.secret.example.yaml` named `values.secret.yaml`.
 Place your GitHub API credentials in this file.

+The `DRONE_ADMIN` environment variable in `values.yaml` is a list of GitHub users to treat as admins.
+New users can only be invited by these admins.

 # Deploy
 Run the `deploy` make target: